Website localization explained in 5 minutes

 By ensuring product information is available in your target audience’s native language, you’ll be able to increase sales, build brand trust, and encourage customer loyalty.

 One study shows that 73% of customers are more likely to read product reviews if these reviews are written in their own language.
-Presenting information in the language your customers are most comfortable with can boost your store’s engagement.
+Presenting information in the language your customers are most comfortable with and optimizing the user experience (UX) for different cultural and linguistic backgrounds can boost your store’s engagement.
 Engaged customers are more likely to make repeat purchases and become word-of-mouth ambassadors for your eCommerce business.

-An increase in sales translates to more cash flow and profit for your business.
+An increase in sales translates to more cash flow and profit for your business on international markets.
 You can invest some part of this revenue into expanding your business and reaching more customers.

 A Twilio survey discovered that 45% of consumers are likely to shop elsewhere if a brand fails to deliver a personalized experience.